bcmyers/urls2disk/README.md

         .map(|stem| format!("{}{}", &base, stem))
         .collect::<Vec<String>>();

-    // Turn the vector or urls into a vector of Box<SimpleDocument> that we can
+    // Turn the vector of urls into a vector of Box<SimpleDocument> that we can
     // feed to Client.
 This version sets the wkhtmltopdf option to false; so when
     // we feed this list to Client it will just download the raw webpages in
     // html format instead of first converting them to PDF